-The Down Syndrome Association of Los Angeles’s mission is to enhance the welfare of people with Down syndrome and their families through the development and promotion of education, counseling, employment and recreational programs and to increase public awareness, understanding and acceptance of Down syndrome.
+The Down Syndrome Association of Los Angeles’s mission is to enhance the quality of life of individuals with Down syndrome by fostering family engagement, encouraging connections, and providing information while promoting inclusion, acceptance, and awareness of individuals with Down syndrome.

-The Down Syndrome Association of Los Angeles (DSALA) is a non-profit organization, which has provided support to individuals with Down syndrome and their families for over 30 years.
-A major mission of DSALA has been to increase public awareness, understanding and acceptance of individuals with Down syndrome.
+The Down Syndrome Association of Los Angeles (DSALA) is a non-profit organization, which has provided support to individuals with Down syndrome and their families since 1975.
+A major mission of DSALA has been to increase public awareness, understanding, and acceptance of individuals with Down syndrome.
 As an affiliate of both the National Down Syndrome Society and the National Down Syndrome Congress, DSALA provides families with the link to a nationwide community that supports individuals with Down syndrome.

 For new parents of children with Down syndrome, DSALA is a lifeline connecting them to experienced families and other community organizations that offer support and provide them with important information on educational, medical and community services.
 Through the Peer Counseling Service, DSALA offers parents comfort and optimism about the future.
 The association’s peer counselors provide support to approximately 80 new families annually.